-The AW and WM SDAMs rely on random forest models to make classifications; therefore, the EPA has developed a free, open-access web application that runs the model for each assessment reach and is required to obtain a flow classification.
-This application allows assessors to input data from an assessment and obtain a classification.
+The GP SDAM relies on a random forest model to make classifications; therefore, the EPA has developed a free, open-access web application that runs the model for each assessment reach and is required to return a flow classification.
+This application allows assessors to input data from assessments, including ordinal scores and non-ordinal information like number of aquatic macroinvertebrates.
 In addition, users have the option to produce a PDF report, which may be included as documentation of SDAM results.

 The web application walks users through three steps in analyzing data from an SDAM.
 First, the user selects the desired regional SDAM (either by entering coordinates, clicking on a map, or selecting from a drop-down list).
 The coordinates field of the web application uses decimal degrees format of the World Geodetic System of 1984 (WGS84) datum.
-Then, the user enters field data on each indicator required for the selected SDAM.
+Then the user enters field data on each indicator required for the selected SDAM.
 At this point, the user can run the model and obtain the resulting classification.
-The third step, report production, is optional.
+The third step, report production is optional.
 Users may enter additional information about the assessment (such as date of the site visit, notes, and photos of indicators) and produce a PDF report.
 No data entered into the web application is stored or submitted to the EPA or other agencies.
 A link at the top of the web application goes to Supporting Materials including User Manuals, Field Forms, Training Videos and more.

-4.1 Outcomes of SDAM classification
+4.1 Outcomes of GP SDAM classification

-As described in 1.1 The SDAMs for the AW and WM, application of the SDAMs can result in one of six possible classifications:
+As described in 1.1 The SDAM for the Great Plains, application of the SDAM can result in one of six possible classifications: